 The plan administrator will, in most circumstances, provide a decision about your claim within 90 days of receipt.
-If circumstances require an extension, you will receive written notice prior to the expiration of the initial 90 day period, along with:

-- An explanation of the reason(s) for the extension; and - The date when you will be notified of decision about the claim.
+If circumstances require an extension, written notice will be given to you prior to the expiration of the initial 90 day period, along with (1) an explanation of the reason(s) for the extension and (2) the date when you will be notified of decision about the claim.
 The plan administrator has discretion to determine whether an extension is necessary.